Prognosis For Life Insurance Quotes After A Hypertension Diagnosis

 If you choose to do nothing, such as continuing with high alcohol consumption, smoking, eating fatty foods and not exercising, your life insurance policy will come with a high price attached.

-Lower premiums go to those who are actively doing things to improve their health.
+As the recent life insurance news show, lower premiums go to those who are actively doing things to improve their health.

 How you deal with your health affects your insurance quote